30 hours free childcare and us

 30 hours free childcare – our choices for parents

-What if I lose my job?If you lose you job and don’t obtain another they you will become ineligible for the additional 15 hours funding.
+What if I lose my job?
+If you lose you job and don’t obtain another they you will become ineligible for the working fammilies entitlement funding.
 However, there will be a short ‘grace period’ in the 30 hours free childcare, which will take you to the end of any term.
 This allows parents time to find a new job and still use their eligible hours whilst doing so.
-If they are unsuccessful then their entitlement will revert to the universal 15 hours free childcare.
+If you are unsuccessful then your entitlement will will either be lost if your child in under 3 or it may revert to the universal 15 hours free childcare, which is available for all children in the term after thay turn 3.